OfficeDev/open-xml-docs/docs/spreadsheet/working-with-sheets.md

 is stored directly in the \<**v**\> element in the XML file.
 If the value is a string value, it is stored in a shared string table.
-For more information about using the shared string table to store string values, see [Working with the shared string table (Open XML SDK)](working-with-the-shared-string-table.md).
+For more information about using the shared string table to store string values, see [Working with the shared string table](working-with-the-shared-string-table.md).

 The following table lists the common Open XML SDK classes used when working with the [Worksheet](https://msdn.microsoft.com/library/office/documentformat.openxml.spreadsheet.worksheet.aspx) class.